hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 tool (equipment), or the `Disqualify users` at the right to remove them.

-Please note: it is technically well possible for equipment responsibles to add (qualify) themselves for any equipment ...
+Please note: it is technically well possible for equipment responsibles to add (qualify) themselves for any equipment, but ...

+Most tools are configured in such a way that qualifying a user will automatically also grant them access to the required physical area.
+Therefore please double-check user names before adding them!

-### User directory
+### User and Staff directory

 This page displays a list of all active users and their affiliations (group).

-In addition, equipment responsibles are marked in _green_ and listed a second time in an additional table at the end of the page.
+In addition, equipment responsibles are marked in _green_ and listed a second time in an additional table at the end of the page, together with the tools for which they are (primary or backup) responsibles.

 ### Reservation Abuse